bayo-code/rust_mediacodec/README.md

 # Rust MediaCodec
 This library provides Rust bindings to the Android MediaCodec APIs.
 It also adds some pretty nifty utilities to make working with buffers on Android easier.

-Everything is still WIP at the moment, but development is going at a fast pace!
-Soon, it'll be ready for launch and will be published on [crates.io](https://crates.io)
+## Features Currently Implemented
+- [x] MediaCodec
+- [x] MediaExtractor
+- [x] MediaMuxer
+- [x] MediaFormat
+- [x] Safe codec buffers abstraction
+- [x] Some extra utilities to make working with the library easier

 Some Decoding example: